 - Fire drills/evacuation procedures

-- Use of fire extinguishers: practical and theory
+- Use of fire-fighting equipment: practical and theoretical

 By the end of the course, delegates will..

-- Have a detailed knowledge of the fire safety strategy of the premises.
+- Have detailed knowledge of the fire safety strategy of the premises.

-- Have an awareness of human behavior in fires.
+- Be aware of human behaviour in fires.

 - Know how to encourage others to use the most appropriate escape route.